ayushsharma82/homebridge-sternet-smart-lan/README.md

 ### Disclaimer

-This plugin is not affiliated with, funded, or in any way associated with Sternet Smart.
-All product names, logos, and brands are property of their respective owners.
+This plugin is not affiliated with, funded, or in any way associated with Sternet Smart Homes Pvt.
+Ltd. All product names, logos, and brands are property of their respective owners.